napatech/daq_dpdk_multiqueue/readme.md

-# DAQ 2.2.2 with dpdk18.05 multi-queue (RSS) support
+# DAQ 2.2.2 with dpdk18.08 multi-queue (RSS) and HW offload support

 The DPDK DAQ has been updated to version 2.2.2 with support for DPDK 18.05.

 ## How to setup

-1. Download the Napatech DPDK 18.05 and build it
+1. Download the Napatech DPDK 18.08 and build it
 It can be downloaded here: https://github.com/napatech/dpdk/releases A desription on how to buld and setup DPDK can be found here: http://dpdk.org/doc/quick-start and here http://dpdk.org/doc/guides/linux_gsg/index.html